gujord/OpenAPI-MCP/README.md

 - **Error Handling & Help Documentation:** Provides detailed messages for missing parameters, unknown endpoints, or API errors.
 - **Authentication Support:** Supports both direct access tokens and OAuth client_credentials authentication.
 - **LLM Integration via MCP:** Endpoints are exposed as tools that LLMs can invoke.
 The generic MCP server output is compatible with integrations like Cursor, Windsurf, and Claude Desktop.
+- **Experimental SSE Support:** An experimental SSE implementation attempts to stream JSON-RPC responses (including a welcome notification with the tools list) to clients. **Note:** This SSE implementation is still a work in progress and has not been fully verified with Cursor.

 ## Prerequisites